Honest comparison · updated May 2026

 Why review matters more than capture

 Capturing thoughts is the easy part.
-The reason most voice-note workflows fall apart is the Collector's Fallacy — you accumulate hundreds of #inbox entries you never re-read.
-ThoughtMic ships a dedicated weekly review surface: hit ⌥⇧ R, walk through every captured note, hit one of four keys (Discard / Keep / Promote / Archive).
-Most weeks, five minutes clears the inbox.
+The reason most voice-note workflows fall apart is the Collector's Fallacy: you accumulate hundreds of #inbox entries you never re-read.
+ThoughtMic ships a dedicated review surface: hit ⌥⇧ R, walk through every captured note, hit one of four keys (Discard / Keep / Promote / Archive).
+Five minutes clears the inbox.
 SuperWhisper has no opinion on what happens to your text after it lands; ThoughtMic does.

 Why MCP matters